-In June 2016, the FASB issued Accounting Standards Update 2016-13 - Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+In June 2016, the FASB issued Accounting Standards Update ("ASU") 2016-13 - Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 This update requires financial assets measured at amortized cost basis to be presented at the net amount expected to be collected.
 The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectibility of the reported amount.
 Since June 2016, the FASB issued clarifying updates to the new standard including changing the effective date for smaller reporting companies.
 The guidance will be effective for fiscal years beginning after December 15, 2022, and interim periods within those fiscal years.
 Early adoption is permitted.
-The Company is currently evaluating the requirements of this update and has not yet determined its impact on the Company's consolidated financial statements.
+The Company will adopt this ASU on January 1, 2023, using the modified retrospective approach and does not expect a material impact on its consolidated financial statements.